SpikeInterface/MEArec/docs/installation.rst

 to your .bashrc.

-On Linux systems you also need install libncurses:
+On Linux systems you also need install libncurses and libreadlines:

 .. code-block:: bash

-    sudo apt install lib32ncurses5-dev
+    sudo apt install lib32ncurses5-dev libreadlines-dev

 Installing LFPy
 ---------------